 - Keep your electronic devices out of your bedroom (or disable all notifications)

 Reading helps when falling asleep at bedtime and returning to sleep during the night

 - Have a book or a couple of books ready next to the bed

 - If using a traditional paper book, have a reading light that convenient, not too bright and focused to avoid disturbing your bed partner.

 - If using a Kindle (Amazon) or the Kindle app on another device, change the settings to a black background with white text.
 To change this setting tap the font button (likely labeled “Aa” at the top of the screen) and change the background color.

 Guided meditation for insomnia helps by focusing cognitive attention, reducing racing and disorganized thoughts and promoting relaxation.
 “The Honest Guys” is a service with many guided meditation recordings.
 Find them at:

 Bright light and blue wavelength light stimulate the brain and internal clock to promote wakefulness.
 Avoiding bright lights and avoiding light with blue wavelengths is becoming increasingly difficult.
 Modern LED lighting and LED screens on personal electronic devices are bright and emit bright blue wavelengths.

-• Activate “Night Shift” on your Apple iPhone and iPad or "Twilight" on your Android phone and tablet (google for instructions).
+Activate “Night Shift” on your Apple iPhone and iPad or "Twilight" on your Android phone and tablet (google for instructions).